Jiemas/nine-sols-modding/README.md

 ## Phase Transition
 - Increased variety of messages that can appear during phase transition
 - None of the messages are canon, just something I can imagine Ji saying
-- Small chance for nonsensical messages
+- Chance for nonsensical messages

 ## Known Bugs/Issues
-- A flying sword can rarely move harmlessly through Yi, not causing damage or giving Yi a Qi charge
+- Flying swords have a chance to move harmlessly through Yi, not causing damage or allowing a parry
-- Black holes (Small and big) can lower into the ground
+- Black holes have a chance to lower into the ground, most likely due to the speed increase
-- Yi can rarely take damage from seemingly nowhere
-   - I suspect this is either due to the increased animation speed causing hitbox issues or my custom attack groups somehow causing Ji to launch 2 attacks simultaneously, one visible and one invisible
-   - This issue most commonly occurs while near an altar (Laser or Black Hole) and Ji launches an attack
-   - While not frequent, this can be a run-ender, especially when on low health or attempting hitless
-   - I am working on identifying and fixing this issue
+- Laser altars have a chance to emit an invisible, third laser circle
+   - The most recent version should have resolved this issue.
+If still occuring, let me know
+- Small graphical errors are visible in certain animations, due to material and shader modifications

 ## Tips
 - You can and should unbounded counter black holes.
 This prevents them from damaging Yi.